IBM/c2c/docs/bestpractices.md

 * Any valid database name

-If you move a database (i.e. SAMPLE) into a Db2U POD database called DB2OLTP, the contents of the database SAMPLE will end up in DB2OLTP.
+If you move a database (i.e., SAMPLE) into a Db2U POD database called DB2OLTP, the contents of the database SAMPLE will end up in DB2OLTP.
 In other words, the SAMPLE database is shifted and renamed to DB2OLTP.
 If you want to have the same database name, then you must create the database with the same name.